Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (609) 884-0555 | Website | Hours: Varies per business

-Washington Street Mall is an open-air strip mall and one of the most popular things to do in Cape May.
+Washington Street Mall is a popular open-air strip mall that technically serves as Cape May’s downtown.
 This pedestrian-only mall is lined with a wide variety of great shops and restaurants.
 Find something new and unique at the small, boutique shops.
 Grab something to eat at one of the many restaurants and coffee shops.
-A crowd favorite is Delaney’s Pub where they serve up great food with friendly service.
+A crowd favorite is Delaney’s Pub, where they serve up amazing food with top-tier friendly service.

 Take a stroll through the Washington Street Mall on a sunny, summer afternoon.
 Even if you don’t buy anything, the sheer ambiance is enough to draw you in.